akosarch/keyboard/README.md

 # Keyboard
 This Framer X component gives you the functional keyboard which can be fully customized: from the appearance of the different keys to the layout and behavior.

 This package contains the single code component (the keyboard itself) and multiple design components for the keys.
 Just connect them to the keyboard and you're locked and loaded.
+Download [example file](https://github.com/akosarch/keyboard/tree/master/keyboard.framerfx) for the reference.

 If you like the component and want to contribute or leave feedback hit me via [FACEBOOK](https://www.facebook.com/anton.kosarchyn), [SPECTRUM](https://spectrum.chat/users/anton-kosarchyn) or [GITHUB](https://github.com/akosarch/keyboard)